VisualSorcery/ShowCapture/README.md

 showEncode.Initialize(framerate, keyframeFrequency)

 'add a payload to the current frame
-Dim payloadA as New DMXUniverse(1) 'create a dmx universe to contain the data for universe 1
+Dim frameOnePayload as New DMXUniverse(1) 'create a dmx universe to contain the data for universe 1

-showEncode.AddPayload(payload)
+showEncode.AddPayload(frameOnePayload)

 'Advance to the next frame
 showEncode.AdvanceFrame()

-Dim payloadB as New DMXUniverse(1) 'create a dmx universe to contain the data for universe 1
+Dim frameTwoPayload as New DMXUniverse(1) 'create a dmx universe to contain the data for universe 1

-showEncode.AddPayload(payload)
+showEncode.AddPayload(frameTwoPayload)

 'close the file
 showEncode.closeFile()